The Journey Continues . . . Foster Care.

 By Jeanette Yoffe

-Remember, in my last blog, at Adoption Voices Magazine, I told you about a sunny August day in New York City?
-When I was happily playing in a park sand box, and my birthmother told a woman sitting nearby how ‘stressed out’ she was about being pregnant again?
-And that caring for me at the same time was just “too much for her?”
+It was a sunny August day in New York City when I was happily playing in a park sandbox.
+My birth mother, Celia, told a woman sitting nearby how ‘stressed out’ she was about being pregnant again, and caring for me at the same time was just “too much for her?”

-Well, the date was August 10th, 1972 and incredibly, my birth mother followed the strangers’ subsequent advice and I am assuming while still quite “stressed out”, brought me to Jewish Child Care in New York City.
+The date was August 10th, 1972 and incredibly, my birth mother followed the strangers’ subsequent advice and I am assuming while still quite “stressed out”, brought me to Jewish Child Care in New York City.
 (I later learned she agreed to bring me to a Jewish agency because she thought Jews were nice people).
-This monumental event marked the next leg of my life’s ‘journey’ at the tender and vulnerable age of 15 months – my placement into foster care.
+This monumental event marked the next leg of my life’s journey at the tender and vulnerable age of 15 months – my placement into foster care.

 After a period of time at Jewish Child Care, during which I am told my birth father would visit me ‘quite often’ and plans were being discussed to have me sent to an Aunt’s home in Argentina, I went to live with a foster family; a nice Jewish family in Seaford, Long Island.
 I had a foster mother, a foster father, and two pre-teen foster sisters (who were biological to my foster parents).
 Although at first glance, I looked like I could be related to them, I knew that I was ‘different’.
 I was suffering from a powerful sense of confusion and loss.
 My heart was sore, while my mind was still too young to grasp what was happening to me.